nieksand/cpp-bloom/README.md

 Correctness
 -----------
-The demonstration program includes a series of unit tests.
-In order to minimize dependencies, this does not leverage a unit testing framework.
-Just run the demo program and you will see the test results.
+The included demo program performs a series of unit tests.

 In addition to unit testing, the bloom filter false-positives counts have been compared against the theoretical expected behavior: